NCBI-Codeathons/VirusGraphs3/README.md

 For nucleobase graphs: [NovoGene](https://github.com/NCBI-Hackathons/NovoGraph) [VG](https://github.com/vgteam/vg).

+#### Extension of SWIGG
+In the original graph created by SWIGG without any filtering parameters, the number of nodes are usually so large that it would result in inefficient visualization and other downstream analysis.
+Therefore, we implemented the algorithm to make a compact de Bruijn graph.
+Contraction of nodes starts by a depth-first-search from the source node of the graph.
+Nodes are included into a supernode continuously as the algorithm walks through the graph.
+A new supernode is created when the algorithm encounters a node with more than 1 neighbor.
+The size of the contracted graph is significantly reduced after contraction algorithm is applied (Table ?).

 ### Transcript modeling
 For split-read mapping, [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) was used, and output .bam was pipped into [StringTie](https://ccb.jhu.edu/software/stringtie/), both in [Galaxy](usegalaxy.eu).